tytydraco/yessleep/out/The_Man_in_the_Darkness.md

 I could tell almost exactly where he had spoken from.

 Without hesitation, I snatched the lantern from the floor and sprinted.
 My lungs hadn't recovered, but I needed to get him.
-There was no choice but to play his game, and I was going to win.
+If there was no choice but to play his game, I was going to win.

 When I turned into his tunnel, I thought I saw him at the edge of my light, but he had disappeared around another corner far away.
 The lantern's beam was noticeably dimmer than it had been before.